ORDINARY TO EXTRAORDINARY

 He is still doing that today my friend!
 Now God uses the extraordinary in the mundane marketplaces of life!
-We get the pleasure of taking the overflow of our time with Him into our areas of influence and see lives changed.
-This is life changing for those around us if we spend time with Him and learn to be a conduit of truth.
+We get the pleasure of taking the overflow of our time with Him into our areas of influence and seeing lives changed.
+This is life-changing for those around us if we spend time with Him and learn to be a conduit of truth.

 As a child of the King, there is nothing ordinary about us.
 He will call us to be bold and walk with confidence so those around us can see “that we have been with Jesus”!
 Don’t discount your version of “ordinary” in the hands of the King.